In this Article

 5. Dribble Rash

-Usually observed around the area of a baby’s mouth, whether on the chin or across the neck, the reason for dribble rash is exactly as the name suggests – the dribbling of saliva excessively from the baby’s mouth.
+Usually observed around the area of baby’s mouth, whether on the chin or across the neck, the reason for dribble rash is exactly as the name suggests – the dribbling of saliva excessively from the baby’s mouth.
 If the saliva isn’t wiped off periodically and stays accumulated in these areas, it results in this kind of a rash.

 6. Seborrheic Dermatitis